Disaster Recovery Plan

 include?

-Although specific disaster recovery strategies may vary, the structure of a disaster recovery plan should include several features:
+Although disaster recovery strategies can vary widely, a modern disaster recovery plan (DRP) should include the following up-to-date components:

 Goals